bpeperkamp/thethings/README.md

 ## The Ionic App

 You can start the app with "ionic serve" from the app directory, it will then be served via a regular webserver (http://localhost:8100 by default).
+Before doind that however, run "npm install" and "bower install" from the root directory.
 For building for a specific platform i suggest you read here: http://ionicframework.com/docs/cli/run.html